Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

 Given these results, it is interesting to make some considerations about the maximum number of users that the server can handle.
 We assumed that, when interacting with the system, a user can perform, on average, six requests per minute.
-However, it is also reasonable to assume that among all users $M$ that subscribed to the system and can virtually use it, only a ratio $R$ will be concurrently accessing its services at a given time of the day.
-This yields to $N=RM$ users that can concurrently make a request.
-However, computing $R$ is not the purpose of this work.
-The computation of $R$ should be based on several considerations, including users' geographical distribution, the times of the day when they are more likely to connect to the system, how long they use the system on average, and so on.
-Suppose that $R=.2$: if $200$ users are subscribed to the cloud services, it turns out that $N=40$ users may concurrently connect to the services.
-Knowing $R$ plays a key role for cloud sizing as it allows to know the number of users $M$ who can subscribe to the system, depending on the number of users $N$ that can concurrently connect to the cloud without compromising the quality of service.
-If we know the maximum number $N$ of concurrent users (in our tests, $N=20$ in the unrealistic case of simultaneous requests, and $N=250$ in case the request are uniformly distributed), we can estimate the maximum number of users that can subscribe to the system, as $M=N/R$.
-In our case, $M=100$ if we want to ensure a 1-second delay under any possible condition, while $M=1250$ in case we aim to average performance.
+However, it is reasonable to assume that among all users $M$ that subscribed to the system and can virtually use it, only a ratio $R$ will concurrently access its services during a given period of the day.
+This yields $N=RM$ users that can concurrently make a request.

+Computing $R$ is not the purpose of this work.
+Its computation should be based on several considerations, including users' geographical distribution, the times of the day when they are more likely to connect to the system, how long they use the system on average, and so on.
+Suppose that $R=0.2$: if $200$ users are subscribed to the cloud services, it turns out that $N=40$ users may concurrently connect to the services.
+By reasoning in the opposite way, knowing $R$ plays a key role in cloud sizing as it allows us to know the number of users $M$ who can subscribe to the system, depending on the number of users $N$ that can concurrently connect to the cloud without compromising the quality of service.
+That is, if we know the maximum number $N$ of concurrent users (in our tests, $N=20$ in the unrealistic case of simultaneous requests, and $N=250$ in case the request are uniformly distributed), we can estimate the maximum number of users that can subscribe to the system, as $M=N/R$.
+With $R=0.2$, $M=100$ if we want to ensure a 1-second delay under any possible condition, while $M=1250$ in case we aim to average performance.